bodkan/smbe2021/README.md

 ## Project website

 Our project lives at [www.bodkan.net/spannr](https://www.bodkan.net/spannr), which is where you can find extensive documentation such as the [manual](https://bodkan.net/spannr/reference/index.html) and a detailed [tutorial](https://bodkan.net/spannr/articles/tutorial.html).
-Everything is still work in progress and we are working on the project actively.
-If you are interested in using our software, checking out the project website once in a while is a good idea.
+Everything is still work in progress and we are actively fixing bugs and adding new features (while adding new bugs).
+If you are interested in using our software once things become more stable, checking out the project website for updates is a good idea.

 ## GitHub repository